andybyte/andybyte.github.io/docs/beegame.markdown

 - **Focus**: Accessible, family-friendly gameplay

 ### Design Goals
-- Create an enjoyable, stress-free gaming experience
+- Create an enjoyable gaming experience
-- Focus on smooth, responsive controls
+- Focus on simple controls but some challenge from the environment
 - Develop appealing visual aesthetics
-- Ensure broad accessibility across age groups
+- Ensure broad accessibility across age groups (Mario-like design where more challenging objectives are optional but the essentials are not as challenging)

-## What I Learned
+## What I Learned So Far

 This project allowed me to explore:
 - Game mechanics design and balancing